 Because Adderall is typically used to help those with ADD or ADHD improve concentration, many students consider it a safe way to improve their study skills.
 However, there is little evidence to prove that the drug actually helps those without ADD or ADHD.
-It is a stimulant, so once the energy-boosted study sessions wrap up, users may turn to alcohol or other drugs to unwind.
-In addition, these are some of the potential side effects that you could experience with Adderall abuse:
+It is a stimulant, so users may turn to alcohol or other drugs to unwind once the energy-boosted study sessions wrap up.
+Also, these are some of the potential side effects that you could experience with Adderall abuse:

 These withdrawal symptoms are typically mild and last 1-2 weeks beginning within hours from your last use.
 However, depending on the severity and length of your addiction, they can vary in strength.

 - Sleep disturbance